 - Keep track of your credit record - proactively manage your personal credit report by regularly checking your Equifax credit report and Equifax Score.
 You can even monitor changes through credit alerts.
 Please note your Equifax Score is available via our other Equifax personal credit and identity monitoring services.
 Find out more here.
 You can get also get your free Equifax credit report.

 Here are some simple tips to help avoid a default:

 - Pay your bills on time – set up direct debits or schedule repayments for your pay day

 - Keep track of your credit commitments – do your research before you apply and only apply for credit when you really need it

 - Notify credit providers when you move address

 - If you are struggling to make repayments speak to your credit provider

-- Get a copy of your credit report and score.
+- Get a copy of your Equifax credit report and Equifax Score.
 Don’t be scared to find out what’s on it as it ultimately could save you money